The Double-Dip: Collecting Two Income Streams from One Stock

 Let's walk through exactly how this works and why it's one of the simplest, most reliable income strategies.

-Find dividend stocks with rich premiums: Use our ETF & Stock Finder to screen for dividend-paying stocks, then analyze covered call opportunities in the Strategy Analyzer to maximize your double-income potential.
+Find dividend stocks with rich premiums: Use the Strategy Analyzer to screen for dividend-paying stocks and analyze covered call opportunities to maximize your double-income potential.

 How Dividend + Covered Call Stacking Works